Britain says it is supplying anti-tank weapons to Ukraine | Law-Order

 Kyiv has asked Western countries for arms to help it protect itself.
 "We have taken the decision to supply Ukraine with light anti-armour defensive weapon systems," British Defence Secretary Ben Wallace told parliament, saying the first systems were already delivered on Monday and a small number of British personnel would provide training for a short period of time.

-Britain said on Monday it was supplying Ukraine with anti-tank weapons to help it defend itself from a potential invasion, during a stand-off with Russia which has massed troops near the Ukrainian border.
+Britain said on Monday it had begun supplying Ukraine with anti-tank weapons to help it defend itself from a potential invasion, during a stand-off with Russia which has massed troops near the Ukrainian border.

 Western countries say they fear Russia is preparing a pretext for a new assault on Ukraine, which it invaded in 2014.
 Moscow denies any plans for an attack, but has said it could take unspecified military action unless the West agrees to a list of demands, including banning Ukraine from ever joining NATO.
 Talks last week ended with no breakthrough.
 Kyiv has asked Western countries for arms to help it protect itself.